hokagegano/ReleaseDockerDeployTelegram/README.md

 # How it works

-The script crons each hour to scan new release from dokcer hub.
+The script crons each hour to scan new release from docker hub.
-If a new tag is created on a dokcer hub 's repo added a notification will be sent.
+If a new tag is created on a docker hub 's repo added a notification will be sent.

 An action button under notification will create a tag on a instance forgejo.
 With a configurated pipeline, a deployment will be activated by that.